Adityachhaparwal/Adityachhaparwal/README.md

 - 🌱 I’m currently learning web devlopment

-- 📫 you czn reach me through throgh github and through instagram
+- 📫 you can reach me through throgh github and through instagram

 <!---
 Adityachhaparwal/Adityachhaparwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.